McDonnell Douglas MD-80: Passenger

 In late March 2008 and again in early April 2008, an FAA safety audit of American Airlines forced the airline to ground all its MD-80 series aircraft (approximately 300) to inspect the wiring for one of the aircraft's hydraulic systems.
 This led to American canceling nearly 2,500 flights in March and over 3,200 in April.
 In addition, Delta Air Lines voluntarily inspected its own MD-80 fleet to ensure its 117 MD-80s were also operating within regulation.
 This resulted in Delta canceling 275 flights.

 Midwest Airlines announced on July 14, 2008, that it would retire all 12 of its MD-80s (used primarily on routes to the West Coast) by the fall.
 The JT8D's comparatively lower maintenance costs due to simpler design help narrow the fuel cost gap.

 American Airlines announced that it would remove all of its MD-80s by 2019, replacing them with 737-800s.
 The airline flew its final MD-80 revenue flights on September 3 and 4, 2019 before retiring its 26 remaining aircraft.
 The final MD-80 flight on September 4, 2019, Flight 80, flew from Dallas/Fort Worth to Chicago–O'Hare.
 The retired planes were flown later to the New Mexico desert to be mothballed.
+One former American Airlines MD-83 – the last ever built – was readied for use in January 2025, being delivered to TezJet in Kyrgyzstan on 22 May.

 Delta Air Lines was expected to retire its MD-80 series jetliners at the end of 2020, but instead the airline began accelerating the fleet retirement in March 2020 when the COVID-19 pandemic saw passenger levels drop critically low for airlines.
-On June 2, 2020, the final flights arrived Delta's home base and hub Hartsfield-Jackson Atlanta International in Atlanta from Dulles International Airport in Washington D.C. and George Bush International Airport in Houston.
+On June 2, 2020, the final flights arrived at Delta's home base and hub Hartsfield-Jackson Atlanta International in Atlanta from Dulles International Airport in Virginia, outside of Washington, D.C., and George Bush International Airport in Houston.
 This was the last scheduled passenger service in the US of any McDonnell Douglas airliner.
 Delta's MD-80 fleet was put into storage.